September 1, 2006 was the start of an entirely new career for me.

 scheduled for March 14 was cancelled due to Covid-19

-2020 faced with the reality of being online next school
+faced with reality of being online next school year, invited

 proposal to Culver City Unified School District for support,

 Culver City elementary schools involving about 150 4th and

 10 parent 2020-2021 created and coordinated Zoom Math

 five Culver City elementary schools involving about 150 4th

 students, 10 parent coaches and 30 7th – 12th grade